RyanYuanyang/ERC20Wallet/README.md

 The two tokens are created from a single contract in contracts/ERC20CappedBurnableToken.sol

 ## Faucet Info
-2 faucets have been created with respect to the TokenFite and Token2010 tokens with the address above, they are:
+2 faucets have been deployed to the Sepolia testchain with respect to the TokenFite and Token2010 tokens they are:

         Faucet for TokenFite (0x9C566B38f25c9BE0b9203Ff52865776289195cD4)
         1. initial supply (from owner of TokenFite)